husbycodereis/mobx_water_cup/README.md

 ### Thanks Ticket

-- Thanks for the invitation for the live event and please contact from social media if you have any further questions.
+- Thanks for the invitation for the live event and please contact me from social media if you have any further questions.
 - [Ali Riza Reisoglu](https://twitter.com/Codereis1)